LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The electronics consist of the magnetic field sensor and the electrical interface to connect it to a (+pc) in the form of a microcontroller.

 The focus is on utilising existing microcontroller development and evaluation boards, which already integrate all the components required for basic operation.
 This not only enabled a time-saving implementation, but also ensured a cost-efficient realisation.
-A *Raspberry Pi Pico* and a *STM32F4* are used as a computer-sensor interface for this thesis, which are populae, cost-effective and simple to implement.
+A *Raspberry Pi Pico* and a *STM32F4* are used as a computer-sensor interface for this thesis, which are popular, cost-effective and simple to implement.

 All the necessary components and their circuitry are recorded on a (+pcb) shown in figure \ref{1D_sensor_schematic_using_an_Raspberry_Pi_Pico_with_a_TLV493D_footprint_in_the_center.png} and subsequently manufactured.
 In addition, footprints are provided for various sensor (+ic) packages.
 By placing mounting holes on the (+pcb), it is possible to attach various mechanical mounts on top of the sensor (+ic)s.
-These hole are necessary for later adaptions and sensor changes, such as different magnet holders or measurement equipment (e.g. temperature sensors).
+These holes are necessary for later adaptions and sensor changes, such as different magnet holders or measurement equipment (e.g. temperature sensors).

 Special attention is paid to the provision of an accessible SYNC-(+gpio) connector.
 This enables subsequent multi-sensor synchronization and also offers options for later sensor-extensions.